 The Fund intends to qualify each year as a regulated investment company ("RIC") and, as such, is not subject to entity-level tax on the income and gain it distributes.
 If you are a taxable investor, dividends and distributions you receive generally are taxable to you whether you reinvest distributions in additional Shares or take them in cash.
 Every year, you will be sent information showing the amount of dividends and distributions you received during the prior calendar year.
-In addition, investors in taxable accounts should be aware of the following basic tax points as supplemented below where relevant:
+In addition, investors in taxable accounts should be aware of the basic tax points listed below: